kanjiowl/QR-Encoder-JAVA/README.md

 A QR code encoder written in Java.

-What can it do :
+What can it do:
 =================
  * Generate 2D barcode/Ver.
 1 QR code containing only alphanumeric characters.

-What it cannot do:
+Limitations:
 ================
   * No graphical interface
   * Only supports alphanumeric characters